 German Wine and Vineyards

-They established most of Europe's famous wine growing regions, however Germany is the furthermost northern country where grapes can be grown productively, with a successful wine tradition reaching back over 2,000 years.
+They established most of Europe's famous wine growing regions, but Germany is the furthermost northern country where grapes can be grown productively, and its successful wine tradition reaches back over 2,000 years.

-Most vineyards, or Weingut, especially along the River Rhine and River Mosel, are not only protected from wind by the forested hills bordering them but also benefit from the warmth of the sun as it reflects from the water.
+Most vineyards, or Weingüter, especially along the River Rhine and River Mosel, are not only protected from wind by the forested hills bordering them but also benefit from the warmth of the sun as it reflects from the water.

 Both German red wines and white wines were considered on a par with the best produced by France during Germany's 18th and 19th century golden era, but outside influences, ranging from imported viruses decimating the vines and the collapse of the economy, to wars and occupation of the vineyards, led to a collapse within the industry.

 The subsequent production of inferior wine, made from quicker ripening grapes, went a long way towards continuing the destruction of Germany's reputation as a producer of quality wine.

 By the late 1960's German wine growers were already in the forefront of organic wine development, grown without chemical sprays, as well as bio-dynamically raised and harvested vines, and are credited not only for the taste and variety of the wines produced but also their early focus on the protection of the environment.

 Vintners now emphasize and promote the high quality and vintage wines that have always been produced in the various wine areas, and are gradually repairing the damage done to the reputation of German wine.
 Some varieties are among the best in the world, complementing modern cuisine and tastes perfectly, but few outside of Germany know they exist.